losrobbos/coding-advanced-resources/README.md

 We all know - You often need to COMBINE functions and classes in a way to create an application that solves problems of a user.

-Writing code that realizes some feature is just ONE part of the game.
-But often it is not straight forward, how to ARRANGE classes and functions to work together.
+Writing code that realizes some feature is ONE part of the game.

+But often it is not straight forward, how to ARRANGE classes and functions to work together properly.

 And even if we get our feature "somehow" working: That does not mean we are done with it forever.